Bengal logs 19,064 new COVID-19 cases, 39 fresh fatalities

 Quick links:

-The state's coronavirus death toll rose to 20,052 as 39 more patients succumbed to the infection, it said.
+The state's coronavirus death toll rose to 20,052 as 39 more patients succumbed to the infection, the highest single-day toll since the recent surge in COVID-19 cases, it said.

 West Bengal's positivity rate slightly improved to 29.52 per cent from 31.14 per cent on the previous day, the bulletin said.

+Kolkata recorded 4,831 new cases, 2,036 less than the previous day, followed by 3,496 infections in neighbouring North 24 Parganas district, it said.

-Kolkata registered the highest number of fresh fatalities at 12, followed by 10 in neighbouring North 24 Parganas district, it said.
+The metropolis registered the highest number of fresh fatalities at 12, followed by 10 in North 24 Parganas, it said.

 The state has tested over 2.22 crore samples for COVID-19 so far, including 64,572 in the last 24 hours, the bulletin added.